ogmaresca/azd-kubernetes-manager/README.md

 azd-kubernetes-manager manages Kubernetes resources for Azure Devops.

+## Azure Devops Abilities

+* Taking actions from Service Hooks.

 ## Kubernetes Abilities

-* Deleting resources based on annotations or labels (planned)
+* Deleting resources.

-## Azure Devops Abilities
+## Configuration

-* Taking actions after Pull Requests are completed (API and service hooks) (planned).
+The configuration file is a YAML file.
+See [Configuration.md](Configuration.md) for more.